alantoa/universal-tooltip/README.md

 - warp [`@radix-ui/react-tooltip`](https://www.radix-ui.com/docs/primitives/components/popover) on desktop.

-> **Why should I differentiate between mobile and desktop?**
+_Why should I differentiate between mobile and desktop?_

-> this's because Radix tooltip is only work on desktop and it's by design, you can check [this thread](https://github.com/radix-ui/primitives/issues/955#issuecomment-960610209).
+> because Radix tooltip is only work on desktop and it's by design, you can check [this thread](https://github.com/radix-ui/primitives/issues/955#issuecomment-960610209).

 ## Todo